Key Takeaways:

 How Long Do the Effects of Edibles Last?

-For many, the effects of edibles begin anywhere from 30 minutes to 2 hours after consumption and can last up to 12 hours.
-However, traces of THC can remain in your system for days or even weeks, depending on how much was consumed and how often you use cannabis.
+For many, the effects of edibles generally last 6 to 8 hours, though in some cases they can last up to 12 hours.
+Most gummy edibles last about 4 to 8 hours.
+However, traces of THC can remain in your system for days or even weeks, depending on how much was consumed and how often you use cannabis, and regular cannabis users may notice shorter felt effects than occasional users.
+After the edible high fades, some people still feel tired or groggy for a while.

 Average Timeline After Consuming a Marijuana Edible: